 External revenue comes from industry, philanthropy and a range of state and Australian Government departments, authorities and agencies (Figure 8).
 This external revenue stream provides essential support to maintain AIMS' current capability and augment its science excellence and deliver impactful outcomes.
-Based on 2021-22 data, external revenue contributes about 35 per cent of our operational budget.
+Based on PBS data over the forward years of this Plan, external revenue will contribute in the range of 24%-33% per cent of our operational budget.
+This overall reduction since our last Corporate Plan reflects the additional core funding being provided by the Commonwealth.